For nearly a decade, Clint Fulsom has been involved with efforts to contribute to the conservation of amphibians & reptiles.

 In 2012 during a hike to the Frontenac region of Ontario, Canada with a friend Clint found many Eastern Red-back Salamanders (Plethodon cinereus), Blue-spotted Salamanders (Ambystoma laterale), and Spotted Salamander (Ambystoma maculatum).
 Seeing these amazing creatures in the wild made him realize that there was very few advocated that focus solely on salamanders.
 Given that amphibians are one of the most at-risk group of animals it made sense to develop an outreach education project that focused on one of the most overlooked group of animals, the salamanders.

 Clint's initial involvement in the project was to collect salamander observational data for many other organizations to use for scientific research.
-The collection of this data is very important as it increases the collective knowledge base of these amphibians, and helps us to gain a better understanding of their distributions and behaviours.
-He has also designed the Save The Salamanders webpage from the ground up, as well as assisting and giving live presentations on various amphibians and reptiles.
+The collection of this data is very important as it increases the collective knowledge base of these amphibians and helps us to gain a better understanding of their distributions and behaviors.
+He has also designed the Save The Salamanders webpage from the ground up, as well as assisting and giving live presentations on various amphibians and reptiles